gem5/website/_pages/governance.md

 In addition to their actions as users, contributors may also find themselves doing one or more of the following:

-*   answering questions on the mailing lists, particularly the “easy” questions from new users (existing users are often the best people to support new users), or those that relate to the particular contributor’s experiences
+*   answering questions on the mailing lists, particularly the “easy” questions from new users (existing users are often the best people to support new users), or those that relate to the particular contributor's experiences
 *   reporting bugs
 *   identifying requirements
 *   providing graphics and web design